ni/nimble/packages/nimble-components/CONTRIBUTING.md

 The library is built on the open source [FAST Design System library](https://fast.design) created by Microsoft.
 This provides several useful starting points:
 1. A small, performant custom element base class, [FAST Element](https://www.fast.design/docs/fast-element/getting-started).
 1. [Infrastructure for design system features](https://www.fast.design/docs/design-systems/overview) like design tokens and theming.
-1. A library of [core components](https://explore.fast.design/components/) that are
+1. A library of [core components](https://explore.fast.design/components/) that
-   - unopinionated in their style and easily stylable
+   - are unopinionated in their style and easily stylable
    - adherent to browser standards like accessibility
    - while not meeting all of NI's use cases, give us a good starting point and extension capabilities
-   - offer a promising future roadmap
+   - offer a promising future [roadmap](https://github.com/microsoft/fast/tree/master/specs#web-component-specifications)

 [This video](https://www.youtube.com/watch?v=OHOKYItVQvc) (1 hour but watchable in less time at 2x) is a great way to get up to speed with the architecture of FAST in no time. 💨

 ## Getting Started

-1. From the `nimble` directory:
+From the `nimble` directory:
    1. Run `npm install`
    1. Run `npm run build`
    1. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook
+      - Note: **you'll need to refresh your browser window to see style changes**.

 ## Develop New Components